CamilleOnoda/http-server-python/README.md

 🧩 HTTP server from scratch in Python

-This project is written in Python 3 and built entirely from scratch using sockets, no external frameworks.
+This project is part of the Codecrafters "Build your own HTTP server" challenge.
+It is written in Python 3 and built entirely from scratch using sockets, no external frameworks.

 ### Features implemented